Badgerati/Pode/docs/Hosting/IIS.md

 ### Kerberos Constrained Delegation

 Pode can impersonate the user that requests the webpage using Kerberos Constrained Delegation (KCD).

+Requirements
+- The use of KCD requires additional configuration in the Active Directory (read up on PrincipalsAllowedToDelegateToAccount)
+- No Session Middleware configured

 This can be done using the following example:

 ```powershell